What Leaders Need to Know About Organizational Subcultures

 First of all, let’s talk about how culture develops.

 Each company has a dominant culture.
-This culture extends all the way to the C-Suite and is a major part of your employer brand.
+This culture extends throughout your organizational structure, from junior employees right up to the C-Suite, and it is a major part of your employer brand.

 Leaders can do certain things to nurture their preferred dominant culture.
 For instance, you can set priorities, offer guidance to employees, and create a structure for team communication.
 Most importantly, you can lead by example and model your ideal culture through your behavior.